Enclavely/tailor-advanced/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl.html

-Adds advanced features to the Tailor page builder.
+Adds new features and functionality to the Tailor page builder.

 == Description ==

 This extension adds advanced functionality to the [Tailor](https://wordpress.org/plugins/tailor) frontend page builder.

+> Tailor version 1.7.5 (or newer) must be active to use this extension

 = Elements =

-The following elements are added by this extension:

 - Restricted content
 - Image

 = Features =

-The following features are added by this extension:

 - Custom IDs for all elements.
 - Entrance animations including duration, delay and repeat settings (using [Animate.css](https://daneden.github.io/animate.css/)).
 - Hover animations for content element (using [Hover.css](http://ianlunn.github.io/Hover/)).
 - Advanced box shadow settings.
 - Video backgrounds for Sections (HTML5, YouTube and Vimeo supported).

-> Tailor version 1.7.5 (or newer) must be active to use this extension

 To get started with Tailor, refer to our [documentation](https://support.gettailor.com/hc/en-us/categories/202586427-Getting-started).